costonisp/AntennaTest/README.md

 AntennaTestRec_ESP32 is a receiver program for a ESP32 module.
 It is tested on Tbeam and Heltec v1

-AntennaTestSender_tbeam is the sender program and is testedon a T-beam:
+AntennaTestSender_tbeam is the sender program and is tested on T-beam:

 These programs are based on the programs publishes by SensorsIot found here: